ceramicnetwork/js-ceramic/packages/key-did-resolver/README.md

 Example code for creating a did:key for Secp256k1 is here: https://github.com/ceramicnetwork/key-did-provider-secp256k1

+This code supports compressed forms of P-256, P-384, and P-521 did:keys in concordance with https://github.com/w3c-ccg/did-method-key test-vectors.

+The did:key id is the multicodec name + the compressed public key expressed as a Uint8Array (byte array) then encoded with base58btc and expressed as a string.
+The syntax is did:key:id.

 Example code for creating a did:key for P-256, P-384, and P-521 is here:
 https://github.com/bshambaugh/did-key-creator

 Compressed keys are the X coordinate of the public key with a prefix that depends on the sign of the Y curve coordinate.
 The prefix is '02' if even and '03' if odd.

 More information is here: https://tools.ietf.org/id/draft-jivsov-ecc-compact-05.html .

 ## Code